ghostbuster91/blogposts/router2023/main.md

 What does that it mean to be supported?

 The kernel needs to know what kind of hardware components are available to it.
-This is information is provided by so called device-tree.
+This information is provided by so called device-tree.
-The device-tree is a tree of descriptions of every device supported by linux kernel, and it lives in the linux repository.
+The device-tree is a tree of descriptions of every device supported by linux kernel.
 In our case bpir3 is a device and there should be a device-tree entry for it.
 This entry will then list all its components together with their physical addresses and drivers that are required to communicate with them.